Social Engineering Attacks – Manipulating your thoughts to fall in trap

 As we see in baiting they use greed, Similarly in quid pro quo attacks the attackers promise a reward in exchange for information.
 These rewards usually come in the form of a service, on the other hand, baiting usually takes advantage in the form of goods.

 It is necessary to note that attackers can use quid pro quo offers that are far less sophisticated than SSA-themed uses.
-In the past, this has been proven that people working in offices are willing to share their password for some cheap gifts or even a cup of coffee.
+In the past, this has been proven that people working in offices are willing to share their passwords for some cheap gifts or even a cup of coffee.

 In this, attackers usually target the person who likes to get involved romantically or sexually with someone online.
 Attackers pretend to be interested and probe that they won’t be able to talk without any fees.
 If you wish to talk with them you need to pay fees, and sometimes once fees are paid, they do not begin any video or chat, and the transaction shows as failed and no refunds are issued.